ivanceras/svgbob/Architecture.md

 # Svgbob Architecture and Design phases

+Svgbob creates an svg drawing based on the input ascii art diagrams.
+It achieves this by creating a corresponding fragment for each character, and then this little fragments are then merged to form lines and arcs.
+The lines and arcs are then endorsed into high level shapes such as rect, circles.

 ## Name inspiration:
 - svg for svg document and drawing.
 - bob for Alice and Bob as common characters in most diagrams